Luidog/node-red-contrib-filemaker/README.md

 ## Login Node

 The login node will open a FileMaker Data API session.
 This node will also save the resulting authentication for future use by the configured client.
+You are *not required* to login before using any node in a flow.

 ### Login Illustration